Nothing adds decorative flair like a good photograph or painting.

 If you remove lamination, there’s also a strong chance that the photograph will be ruined, so do not do this unless you’ve made digital copies of your photograph as backups.

-Your restored, protected prints will make beautiful artworks for decorating your house!
+Your restored, protected prints, artwork or frames will make beautiful artworks for decorating your house!
 Just follow these precautions so you can display your photographs without worrying about light damage or detail loss.

 If you’re looking to restore an old photo or frame art prints that have suffered light damage that will last a lifetime, Image Restoration Center is your best choice.